 An outline mask only shows parts of a layer or multiple layers that fall within its shape.
 There are a few ways to create them.

 Select a shape on your canvas and choose Layer > Mask > Use As Mask.
 Alternatively, you can control-click on the shape and select Mask.

-When you create a mask, Sketch adds icons to any layers above it in the Layer List to show that they’re being affected by the mask.
-If you drag another layer above the mask, it will also be affected by it.
+When you create a mask, Sketch adds icons to any layers or groups above it in the Layer List to show that they’re being affected by the mask.
+If you drag another layer or group above the mask, it will also be affected by it.